 Dubai safari park has some areas known as safari villages.

 The most fascinating thing about Dubai Safari Park is the conventional open safari, transporting you to the jungles of Asia and Africa for intimate encounters with the exotic creatures inhabitants.
 As you wander through the village in the comfort of a specially constructed car, you can spot the numerous animal species sheltered here, such as baboons, zebras, deer, cheetahs, and water buffalos.

 A trip to Safari Village is incomplete without a sighting of the majestic lions and regal tigers lounging in the sun.

 Watch out for nature’s most imposing predators at the Dubai Safari Park.

-When you enter into the tiger enclosure you will be immediately struck by the beauty of the rippling waterfalls, an entirely solar-powered initiative, constructed to improve the ecosystem of its own water-loving inhabitants.
+When you enter the tiger enclosure you will be immediately struck by the beauty of the rippling waterfalls, an entirely solar-powered initiative, constructed to improve the ecosystem of its water-loving inhabitants.

 The world’s very first drive-through crocodile exhibit comes up next, giving you a chance to observe some of the planet’s most imposing predators at close quarters.